DSpotDevelopers/mips-test-planning/integration-test-structure.md

 * Dollar Sign search `$`

   * `@` Search
+  The @ search for the MIPs having the entered Status
   * `#` Tags Search
+  The # search for the MIPs having the entered tag
   * `AND OR ()` Combined Operations
+  When using AND it searchs for the MIPS having both conditions true When using OR it searchs for the MIPs having any of the conditions true

 ### Normal View

-* Regular View
+* Regular View It displays the MIPs in a table using these columns: #, Title, Summary, Status and Links initially sorted by #
-* Sort By Title View
+* Sort By Title View Clicking the Title header sorts the list by title ascendingly or descendingly
-* Sort By Status
+* Sort By Status Clicking the Status header sorts the list by title ascendingly or descendingly
-* Pagination on Scroll
+* Pagination on Scroll Initially only a subset of MIPS are loaded.
+Scrolling down the window loads and makes visible next MIPS of the list.
 * Component opens on MIPS where they are present
 * SubProposals opens on MIPS where they are present

 ---

 ### MipSets View
+When clicking "MIP sets" on Views menu it displays the MIPs grouped by these tags: collateral-onboarding-mipset, core-governance-mipset, core-unit-framework-mipset

 ### Multi-queries View
+On the menu Views->Core Units displays MIPs list using different filters criteria using query params.

 ## Details View
+When clicking a row of the MIPs list it opens the given MIP details view.
+This view contains on the left the Headings, the full content in the middle and the various fields values on the right.

 ## MD Viewer View